2020-2021 Lawyer’s Guide To

 The bottom line is that, if somebody is trying to sell you links, run.
 And if they tell you that the links have a PageRank (PR) of X, run.

-How often should lawyers blog for best SEO results?
+How often should lawyers blog for the best SEO outcome?

 Blogging is one of the most effective and efficient marketing activities that you can do for your law firm.
 But how much, and how often, should you blog?